osmandapp/web/main/docs/user/plugins/trip-recording.md

 </Tabs>

-:::info TROUBLESHOOTING
+:::warning TROUBLESHOOTING
+Your *iOS device* may temporarily **suspend or stop apps** from running in the background.
-For more information about troubleshooting, read [Track recording](../troubleshooting/track-recording-issues)
+For more information about all troubleshooting, read the [*Track recording*](../troubleshooting/track-recording-issues) in the appropriate documentation section.
 :::